JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 **Mentors**: [Sebastian Vollmer](https://www.turing.ac.uk/people/programme-directors/sebastian-vollmer), [Diego Arenas](https://github.com/darenasc).

 ## Deeper Bayesian Integration
 Bayesian methods and probabilistic supervised learning provide uncertainty quantification.
-This project aims increasing integration to combine Bayeisan and non-Bayesian methods using Turing.
+This project aims increasing integration to combine Bayesian and non-Bayesian methods using Turing.

 ### Description
 As an initial step reproduce [SOSSMLJ](https://github.com/cscherrer/SossMLJ.jl) in Turing.
-The bulk of the project is to implement methods that combine multiple predictive distributinons.
+The bulk of the project is to implement methods that combine multiple predictive distributions.

 ### Your contributions
 - Interface between Turing and MLJ